pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Optimistic Concurrency Control
 ------------------------------

-It is a feature of the event store that it isn't possible to successfully append two events at the same position in the same sequence.
-This condition is coded as a ``ConcurrencyError`` (since a correct program running in a single thread wouldn't attempt to successfully append the same event twice).
+It is a feature of the event store that it isn't possible successfully to append two events at the same position in the same sequence.
+This condition is coded as a ``ConcurrencyError`` since a correct program running in a single thread wouldn't attempt to append an event that it had already successfully appended.

 .. code:: python